-Additionally, the proposed subdivision and development of land immediately adjoining the paper subdivision means it should be more economical to extend certain services into the paper subdivision itself.
+Additionally, the extension of sewer to Wyee, and the construction of a new subdivision development immediately adjoining the paper subdivision means it should be more economical to extend essential services into the paper subdivision itself.

-What will happen to existing structures within the paper subdivision?
+What will happen to existing buildings and structures within the paper subdivision?

 Over the years, a number of structures, including houses, have been erected within the paper subdivision without Council consent.
 As these structures have the potential to impact the environment, but also place their occupants at risk, Council will be working with landowners to achieve compliance with relevant standards and development controls.
 In some cases, this will involve the removal of existing structures.

 When will a ballot occur for Wyee West paper subdivision?